Arwa-x/Ros-Installation/README.md

 ## 4- Install ROS in ubuntu

-4.1 From ubuntu enter Firefox browser and search http://wiki.ros.org/Installation/Ubuntu wesite
+4.1 From ubuntu enter Firefox browser and search http://wiki.ros.org/Installation/Ubuntu website

 4.2 Search and choose ROS version that is recommended to the ubuntu version that you have installed before